Calm The Cravings: Cortisol-Balancing Breakfast Bowl Recipe

 Key Ingredients Used

-This High Protein, Banana Kiwi Breakfast Bowl Recipe is the perfect quick and easy meal for getting out the door fast on those hectic days.
+This high protein banana kiwi breakfast bowl recipe is the perfect quick and easy meal for getting out the door fast on those hectic days.
 All you need to make it is a few key ingredients together in a small, serving bowl and enjoy.
 The fabulous thing about this recipe though, is that you can re-create it any number of ways simply by varying the fruit, nuts, seeds, and other ingredients.
 Here's the key ingredients:

 • chia seeds: densely nutritious, an excellent plantbased source of clean protein and dietary fibre